Chilledheart/yass/README.md

 2. Send a request to join the language translation.
 3. After accepted by the project maintainer, then you can translate online.

+[Report here if you want to add new language outside current layout][frs]

 ### Build from Source
 Take a look at [build instructions](BUILDING.md) and [packaging instructions](PACKAGING.md).

+[Report here if you want to build or package in a new distribution/platform][frs]

 ## Highlight Features

 ### TLS-Compatible Protocol Support
 Cipher http over TLS are compatible.

+If you need custom Certificate Authority support in GUI or add other TLS-related features, [report here][frs].

 ### Post Quantum Kyber Support (TLS)
 Post Quantum Kyber Support (not enabled by default) is added on all of supported Platforms.